Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-3.md

 30. How are AWS customers billed for Linux-based Amazon EC2 usage?
     - A. EC2 instances will be billed on one second increments, with a minimum of one minute.
-    - B. EC2 instances will be billed on one hour increments, with a minimum of one day.
+    - B. EC2 instances will be billed on one hour increments, with a minimum of one day. [old model]
     - C. EC2 instances will be billed on one minute increments, with a minimum of one hour.
     - D. EC2 instances will be billed on one day increments, with a minimum of one month.